projectacrn/acrn-hypervisor/doc/developer-guides/hld/virtio-console.rst

    Virtio-console architecture diagram

 Virtio-console is implemented as a virtio legacy device in the ACRN device model (DM), and is registered as a PCI virtio device to the guest OS.
 No changes are required in the frontend Linux virtio-console except that the guest (UOS) kernel should be built with ``CONFIG_VIRTIO_CONSOLE=y``.

+The virtio console FE driver registers a HVC console to the kernel if the port is configured as console.
+Otherwise it registers a char device named ``/dev/vportXpY`` to the kernel, and can be read and written from the user space.
+There are two virtqueues for a port, one is for transmitting and the other is for receiving.
+The FE driver places empty buffers onto the receiving virtqueue for incoming data, and enqueues outgoing characters onto the transmitting virtqueue.

+The virtio console BE driver copies data from the FE's transmitting virtqueue when it receives a kick on the virtqueue (implemented as a vmexit).
+The BE driver then writes the data to the backend,  and can be implemented as PTY, TTY, STDIO, and a regular file.
+BE driver uses mevent to poll the available data from the backend file descriptor.
+When new data is available, the BE driver reads it to the receiving virtqueue of the FE, followed by an interrupt injection.

-Currently the feature bits supported by the BE device are:
+The feature bits currently supported by the BE device are:

 .. list-table:: Feature bits supported by BE drivers
    :widths: 30 50